-Recombinant factor products haven’t changed much in recent decades.
-While preventative treatment (prophylaxis) revolutionised the lives of many people with a bleeding disorder, the typical treatment regime – injections into the vein two or three times each week – places a significant burden on individuals and families.
+For people with haemophilia, the use of recombinant (laboratory made) factor products hasn’t changed much in recent years.
+While preventative treatment (prophylaxis) has revolutionised the lives of many people with a bleeding disorder, the typical treatment regime – regular injections into a vein at least twice a week – can place a significant burden on individuals and families.

-The research pipeline is centred on three main approaches, known as Fc fusion, PEGylation and albumin fusion.
+There are three main ways of producing these drugs: Fc fusion, PEGylation and albumin fusion.
 All of these are aiming to prolong the ‘half-life’ of clotting factors VIII and IX by altering the structure of the protein molecules so that the body takes longer to clear them from the blood circulation and they therefore work for longer after being injected.